SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     >> }
     -> balance(&oscar.health, &oscar.energy)  // Ok

 ..
-This works in Xcode (9M202q) but fails at the REPL.
+XXX This works in Xcode (9M202q swiftlang-900.0.59)
+   but fails at the REPL with an exclusivity violation.
    I don't pretend to understand why.

 In the example above,